 - Momotaro: Momotaro is a famous hero from Japanese folklore who was born from a giant peach.
 You can observe his statue outside Okayama train station or look for his image on the various manhole covers throughout the city.

-Day 8: Himeji and Osaka
+Day 8: Himeji Castle and Osaka – Between Past and Future

 Himeji is known for having the largest, most imposing, and famous castle in all of Japan.
 Since it’s on the way to Osaka, I highly recommend visiting it.
 It takes about 50 minutes by bullet train from Kurashiki to Himeji.
 From Okayama to Himeji, it’s around 30 minutes.
 I recommend spending the morning enjoying Himeji Castle and then taking the bullet train back to reach one of Japan’s most famous cities: Osaka.
 It takes about 30 minutes by bullet train from Himeji.

-Day 9: Osaka
+Day 9: Osaka – Food, Fun, and Emblematic Landmarks

 Osaka is the third largest city in Japan, after Tokyo and Yokohama.
 With this distinction, the city of Dotonbori, Namba, or The New World couldn’t be missing from the best of Japan in 2 weeks.
 Osaka is known for many things, but above all for its gastronomy, recognized worldwide.
 Among the most typical dishes are: takoyaki, okonomiyaki, yakisoba, and kushikatsu.
 Just like between Madrid and Barcelona, ββthere is also a comparison between Osaka and Tokyo.
 The people of Osaka are usually warmer, more open, and cheerful than those of Tokyo.
 In addition, they have a very peculiar accent that could be likened to Andalusian.
 Osaka is a city to get lost in, go out partying, and/or enjoy its incredible gastronomy.

 - Dotonbori: the most famous district of Osaka.
 I would book the hotel there so you can be in the “center of the action”.
-Dotonbori is the name of a river that runs through Osaka, and around that river, hundreds of izakayas (typical Japanese pubs), shops, and tourist attractions have been built.
+Dotonbori is the name of a river that runs through Osaka, and around that river, hundreds of izakayas (typical Japanese tapas bar), shops, and tourist attractions have been built.
 In Dotonbori, you can taste the most famous dishes of Osaka in each of the different izakayas or street food stalls.

 - Kuromon Market: huge market where you can taste different types of meat, fish, and vegetables.
 There are also shops selling typical Japanese sweets.
 The market is quite old and has a special atmosphere.